davidearn/epigrowthfit/README.md

-Windows users require an installation of [Rtools](https://cran.r-project.org/bin/windows/Rtools/) compatible with their version of R. Rtools is needed to build from source R packages that use C++ code, and **epigrowthfit** is such a package.
-Once installed, Rtools must be added to the search path.
-Users with Rtools 40 (compatible with R 4.0.0 or greater) can accomplish this by running
+Windows users require an installation of [Rtools](https://cran.r-project.org/bin/windows/Rtools/) compatible with their version of R. Rtools is needed to build from source R packages like **epigrowthfit** that rely on compiled C++ code.
+Once installed, Rtools must be added to `PATH`.
+Users with Rtools 40
+(compatible with R 4.0.0 or greater) can accomplish this by running